-In a recent study Canadian researchers praised therapy dogs for their healing, therapeutic abilities, noting that, “The dogs can have an impact on an individual’s healing journey in a multitude of ways, from providing comfort through to increasing therapeutic alliances with service providers.”
+In a recent study, Canadian researchers praised therapy dogs for their healing, therapeutic abilities, noting that, “The dogs can have an impact on an individual’s healing journey in a multitude of ways, from providing comfort through to increasing therapeutic alliances with service providers.”

 There’s also a scientific reason behind why dogs make us feel good.
 Interaction with canine companions stimulates our brains to create oxytocin, a hormone that the brain excretes during certain social interactions.
 Scientists have found that oxytocin: helps us bond with our friends, romantic partners, and family (especially children); prompts our bodies to heal themselves; helps us trust each other; and reduces anxiety, fear, and stress.

-If you see one of our therapy dogs don’t be shy – come up and say hi!
+Hero’s Companion therapy dogs are distinguishable by their yellow bandanas with our logo on them.
+If you see one of our dogs don’t be shy – come and say hi!